brianhill/bayesian-statistics/daily_schedule_term_3.md

 ### Week 11 &mdash; Finish Bayesian Conjugates &mdash; Start Monte Carlo, Simple Applications

 * Tuesday, Nov.
 19 &mdash; You can study Chapter 11, which introduces gamma functions which are conjugate to Poisson distributions, or alternatively, you can just study my handout on [Bayesian Conjugates](./resources/BayesianConjugates.nb.pdf) &mdash; Please come with questions about Chapters 11 or my summary in the handout of Chapter 11: [Bayesian Conjugates](./resources/BayesianConjugates.nb.pdf) &mdash; Do the [Assignment for Tuesday](./assignments/AssignmentFor2024-11-19.nb.pdf) &mdash; An Advanced Idea from Chapter 12: [A Multi-Dimensional Continuum of Hypotheses](./resources/AMultiDimensionalContinuumOfHypotheses.pdf) &mdash; For completeness, here are [Michael I. Jordan's Stat260 notes](./resources/MichaelJordanStat260Notes.pdf)
 * Friday, Nov.
-22 &mdash; While you are doing the [Assignment for Friday](./assignments/AssignmentFor2024-11-22.nb.pdf) on Chapter 11, I have been working on a [Monte Carlo Introduction](./resources/MonteCarloMethodsIntroduction.nb.pdf) and on a [Monte Carlo Playground and Program](./resources/MonteCarloPlayground.nb.pdf) that we will use in class &mdash; Rather than you diving in to Chapter 13 already, wait until that for the next class, and instead start by reading [The Beginning of the Monte Carlo Method](./resources/TheBeginningOfTheMonteCarloMethod.pdf)
+22 &mdash; While you are doing the [Assignment for Friday](./assignments/AssignmentFor2024-11-22.nb.pdf) on Chapter 11, I have been working on a [Monte Carlo Methods Introduction](./resources/MonteCarloMethodsIntroduction.nb.pdf) and on a [Monte Carlo Playground and Program](./resources/MonteCarloPlayground.nb.pdf) that we will use in class &mdash; Rather than you diving in to Chapter 13 already, wait until that for the next class, and instead start by reading [The Beginning of the Monte Carlo Method](./resources/TheBeginningOfTheMonteCarloMethod.pdf)

 ### Week 12 &mdash; Continue Monte Carlo, Simple Applications &mdash; The Metropolis Algorithm